 Although this path is accessible to everyone, you’ll have to climb 300 metres from the starting point (Achada do Teixeira) and Pico Ruivo – on average, it takes 1h30m to conclude this route.
 Don’t hesitate to stop whenever you want to take some photos of this wonderful walking route.

-- For more information about Pico Ruivo, read the article Pico Ruivo: Discover the most beautiful place in Madeira
+- For more information about Pico Ruivo, read my article Pico Ruivo: Discover the most beautiful place in Madeira

 2. Pico do Arieiro